Robert-van-Engelen/Forth500/manual.md

     : primes?   ( -- ) 10 0 DO primes I CELLS + ?
 LOOP ; ↲

 where `primes` returns the starting address of the table and `primes I CELLS +` computes the address of the cell that holds the `I`'th prime value.
+The `CELLS` word multiplies the TOS by two, since Forth500 cells are 2 bytes.

 Uninitialized space is allocated with `ALLOT`.
 For example, a buffer: